Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Methodology for distinguishing between states:

 With this prologue let us start the description of the protocol.
 Looking at \cref{Table} we can make the interesting deduction that irrespective of the thermal equilibration regime, if the noise detected in the $\{12/5,7/3\}$ interface is zero then the only possible candidate state the system can be in is Haldane-Heirarchy.
 This means that we can successfully determine if the system is in HH state just by knowing if the contacts are noisy or not (the first decision point in \cref{fig:flowchart}).
 After having checked for HH, if it turns out that the noise is not zero, we can safely eliminate the possibility of HH, which also limits the number of possibilities making it easier to look for patterns.
 Once again, if the noise in the $\{12/5,2\}$ interface is zero, irrespective of the thermal equilibration regime, we can conclude that the FQH state is the Bonderson-Slingerland state with $N=1$ (second decision point in \cref{fig:flowchart}).
 It is important to note that both particle-like states are universal in their behavior across equilibration regimes just based on the presence and absence of noise.
 Both of these states are also clearly distinguishable based on just one simple measurement for each state.
 However, the remaining Particle-hole conjugate states do not share these properties.
 They are particularly hard to distinguish because there seem to be no distinguishing based directly on the measurements of noise, as described above these states also do not behave similarly across equilibration regimes when $\nu_i=3$.
 So, to proceed, we find out the equilibration regime in play by checking noise at $\nu_i=3$.
 If the system is fully equilibrated, the only way to distinguish between the states is by looking at the ranges of measured noise.
 BS $(N=-3)$ $(\nu_i=2)$ in full equilibration shows almost twice as much noise than A-RR in the same configuration, making the comparison a fairly reasonable question.
 In case the noise in the $\nu_i=3$ interface is non-zero, there no longer exists any reasonably large difference in FFs in any configuration to distinguish it based on one measurement alone.
 Here the ratio of FFs at $\nu_i=7/3$ to $\nu_i=3$ is $\approx 2.9$ for A-RR state and $\approx 1.9$ for BS $(N=-3)$.
 Like in the previous case, it turns out that the difference is respectable enough to allow for comparison.
 We have chosen to make the comparison limit to be the median of the two values to accommodate for experimental differences in individual FF values.
+An important remark we make here is that the numerical calculations for the current-current correlations might sometimes be dependent on the value of $\gamma$ as shown in \cref{eq:noiseIntegral}.
+But this does not affect the above discussed protocol because only the Anti-RR and the BS-MR $(N=-3)$ states of the $\{\frac{12}{5},\frac{7}{3}\}$ and $\{\frac{12}{5},2\}$ interfaces are affected by changing $\gamma$.
+We have considered $\gamma$ to be unity to be consistent with \cite{SM5by2}, but this might not always be the case.
+One can see by careful analysis that this does not affect the distinguishability of the states as suggested by \cref{fig:flowchart}.
+In the worst-case scenario, if both fano-factors are close and comparing ratios is no longer feasible, one can look at noise scaling methods as discussed in \cite{Park2024}.